Luis Ricardo Falero Biography | Oil Painting Reproductions

 2-7-1851 Granada, ESP - 12-7-1896 London, ENGBack to Artist IndexView Artists Paintings

-Luis Ricardo Falero, Duke of Labranzano, specialized in female nudes and mythological, oriental and fantasy settings.
-Most of his paintings contained at least one nude or topless female.
+Luis Ricardo Falero was also the Duke of Labranzano, his specialty was female nudes, mythological, Oriental and fantasy settings and a large part of his compositions contained at least one nude or topless female.

-To learn the English language, as well as watercolor painting, his parents, of a high economic level, sent him to study in Richmond, Great Britain.
-In 1860, when he was only 9 years old, he left England to continue his studies in Paris.
-He returned to Spain to join the Spanish Navy, following the wishes of his parents, but at the age of 16, despite his bitter disappointment, he left the service to study art, chemistry and industrial engineering.
-The experiments that he had to conduct in the latter two were so dangerous, however, that he decided to focus on painting alone.
-After Paris, he studied in London, where he eventually settled.
+To learn English, as well as watercolor painting, well off his parents, sent him to study in Richmond, England.
+In 1860, when he was only just nine years old, he left England to continue his studies in Paris.
+Following the wishes of his parents, he returned to join the Spanish Navy, but at the age of 16, despite his bitter disappointment, he left the service and returned to study chemistry and industrial engineering in Paris.
+The tests that he needed to conduct in chemistry and industrial engineering were hazardous, so he decided to focus on painting instead.
+After Paris, he studied in London, where he settled.

 Luis Ricardo Falero had a particular enthusiasm for astronomy and incorporated divine heavenly bodies (in more ways than one) into many of his works, such as Twin Stars.
 His interest and knowledge of astronomy also led him to illustrate the works of Camille Flammarion.

 In 1896, the year of his death, Maud Harvey sued Luis Ricardo Falero for paternity.
 The suit alleged that Falero seduced Harvey when she was 17 first working as his housemaid, and then as his model.
 When he discovered she was pregnant, he dismissed her.
 She won the case and was awarded five shillings per week in support of their child.
 Falero died at the age of 45.